ReneJosefsen/connectedhomeip/src/python_testing/DeviceMapping/readme.txt

 xmlTemplatePathStr (Path to PICS XML templates) outputPathStr (Output path of modified PICS files)

-### Notes ###
-The script is currently only verified with BLE/Thread based devices (The only thing I had at hand), so it is required to modify the commissioning sequence to match the other interfaces.
-Currently it is possible to either do a Thread commissioning or reuse an already commissioned node ID.

 ### How to run ###
 In order to use the script the Python CHIP controller must be build, use the instructions at https://github.com/project-chip/connectedhomeip/blob/master/docs/guides/python_chip_controller_building.md#building